-Williamsburg, Virginia: Presidents Park - ClosedEighteen-foot-tall busts of every U.S. President along winding pathways, and you could pose next to every one.
+Williamsburg, Virginia: Presidents Park (Gone)Eighteen-foot-tall busts of every U.S. President along winding pathways, and you could pose next to every one.
 Too bad -- they couldn't afford the Obama head, and went out of business in 2010.
 The site was bulldozed and is now used by a car rental company.

 - Sept.
 30, 2010 - Closed.